cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Contributable Obsidian Wiki/Obsidian Plugins and Ideas for Contributions/Obsidian Plugins and Ideas for Contributions.md

 - Look for plugins that generate ascii, markdown, HTML with styles, and plaintext
 	- Timeline plugin like this?
 - Auto headings and bullets?
+- Plugin to automatically put bullet point when clicking directly below a bullet list

 # Misc Visuals Plugins